-There are two main strategies to building voice assistants: modular and end-to-end.
-The first strategy pipes automated speech recognition (ASR)~\cite{first_asr_davis1952,kaldi,wav2vec,whisper} into a text-based LLM, then feeds its response into a text-to-speech (TTS) system~\cite{first_tts_umeda1968,ssps2009,wavenet,tacotron,tacotron2,waveglow,hifigan,tortoisetts}.
-The pipeline overlaps LLM generation with TTS to stream audio in real-time.
-The second, more recent strategy is using Speech Language Models (also Audio and Voice LMs) that are trained to process and generate audio natively ~\cite{audio_qwen,audio_moshi,mini_omni,llama_omni}, allowing them to perceive intonation and non-speech audio.
-However, that due to constraints on response time, many Speech LMs are not trained for long-form reasoning, and the thinking optimized LMs often do not include speech synthesis\footnote{For example, in the recent Qwen3-Omni model family, the \href{https://huggingface.co/Qwen/Qwen3-Omni-30B-A3B-Instruct/blob/26291f793822fb6be9555850f06dfe95f2d7e695/README.md}{30B-A3B-Instruct} can speak, but does not generate \texttt{<think>} blocks, while the \href{https://huggingface.co/Qwen/Qwen3-Omni-30B-A3B-Thinking/blob/2f443cfc4c54b14a815c0e2bb9a9d6cbcd9a748b/README.md}{30B-A3B-Thinking}~\cite{Qwen3-Omni} has no speech \underline{output}.}.

-\textbf{Robotic \& virtual agents.} Another type of LLM applications that require interactivity are LLM agents with real-time environments.
-Agents controlling robotic systems use multimodal Embodied Language Models~\cite{vla_Driess2023PaLME,vla_Ahn2022SayCan,vla_Mon-Williams2025ELLMER,vla_Wang2023Voyager,vla_Jiang2023VIMA} to for action planning or Vision-Language-Action~\cite{vla_Brohan2023RT2, vla_openVLA, vla_survey} to control the system directly.
-Aside from robotic systems, similar agents were proposed for videogames~\cite{llm_minecraft}, managing operating systems and mobile devices~\cite{llm_manage_linux,llm_oscopilot,llm_app_agent,llm_autonomous_attack}.
-Similarly to voice assistants, embodied agents need to quickly react to new stimuli from the environment.
+There are two main strategies for building voice assistants: modular and end-to-end.
+The first strategy feeds the output of automated speech recognition~\cite{first_asr_davis1952,kaldi,wav2vec,whisper} into a text-based LLM, then sends its response into a text-to-speech (TTS) system~\cite{first_tts_umeda1968,ssps2009,wavenet,tacotron,tacotron2,waveglow,hifigan,tortoisetts}.
+The pipeline overlaps the LLM generation with TTS to stream audio in real time.
+The second, more recent, strategy is using language models that are trained to process and generate audio natively, often called omnimodal or speech language models ~\cite{audio_qwen,audio_moshi,mini_omni,llama_omni}.
+However, due to the constraints on response time, many speech LMs are not trained for long-form reasoning, and thinking models often cannot generate speech.
+For example, in the recent Qwen3-Omni family~\cite{Qwen3-Omni}, the \href{https://huggingface.co/Qwen/Qwen3-Omni-30B-A3B-Instruct/blob/26291f793822fb6be9555850f06dfe95f2d7e695/README.md}{30B-A3B-Instruct} model can speak, but does not generate \texttt{<think>} blocks, while the \href{https://huggingface.co/Qwen/Qwen3-Omni-30B-A3B-Thinking/blob/2f443cfc4c54b14a815c0e2bb9a9d6cbcd9a748b/README.md}{30B-A3B-Thinking} model has no speech \textit{output}. \textbf{Robotic \& virtual agents.} Another type of LLM applications that requires interactivity is agents in real-time environments.
+Agents controlling robotic systems use Embodied Language Models~\cite{vla_Driess2023PaLME,vla_Ahn2022SayCan,vla_Mon-Williams2025ELLMER,vla_Wang2023Voyager,vla_Jiang2023VIMA} for action planning or Vision-Language-Action~\cite{vla_Brohan2023RT2, vla_openVLA, vla_survey} models to control the system directly.
+Aside from robotic systems, similar agents have been proposed for videogames~\cite{llm_minecraft} or managing operating systems and mobile devices~\cite{llm_manage_linux,llm_oscopilot,zhang2023appagentmultimodalagentssmartphone,llm_autonomous_attack}.
+Similar to voice assistants, embodied agents need to react quickly to new stimuli from the environment.